Advanced Encryption Standard: The step

 In the SubBytes step, each byte a_{i,j} in the state array is replaced with a SubByte S(a_{i,j}) using an 8-bit substitution box.
-Note that before round 0, the state array is simply the plaintext/input.
+Before round 0, the state array is simply the plaintext/input.
 This operation provides the non-linearity in the cipher.
 The S-box used is derived from the multiplicative inverse over GF(2^{8}), known to have good non-linearity properties.
 To avoid attacks based on simple algebraic properties, the S-box is constructed by combining the inverse function with an invertible affine transformation.
 The S-box is also chosen to avoid any fixed points (and so is a derangement), i.e., S(a_{i,j}) ≠ a_{i,j}, and also any opposite fixed points, i.e., S(a_{i,j}) ⊕ a_{i,j} ≠ FF_{16}.

 While performing the decryption, the InvSubBytes step (the inverse of SubBytes) is used, which requires first taking the inverse of the affine transformation and then finding the multiplicative inverse.